1976 Atlantic hurricane season

-The 1976 Atlantic hurricane season featured only one fully tropical storm throughout both the Caribbean Sea and the Gulf of Mexico, a rare occurrence.
+The 1976 Atlantic hurricane season was a fairly average Atlantic hurricane season in which 21 tropical or subtropical cyclones formed.
+10 of them became nameable storms.
+Six of those reached hurricane strength, with two of the six becoming major hurricanes, which are Category 3 or higher on the Saffir–Simpson scale.
 The season officially began on June 1 and lasted until November 30.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
 However, the first system, a subtropical storm, developed in the Gulf of Mexico on May 21, several days before the official start of the season.
 The system spawned nine tornadoes in Florida, resulting in about $628,000 (1976 USD) in damage, though impact was minor otherwise.

-The season was near average, with ten tropical storm forming, of which six became hurricanes.
-Two of those six became major hurricanes, which are Category 3 or higher on the Saffir–Simpson scale.
+The season featured only one fully tropical storm throughout the Caribbean Sea and the Gulf of Mexico, a rare occurrence.
 The strongest hurricane of the season was Hurricane Belle, which reached Category 3 intensity east of North Carolina.
 Belle later struck Long Island, New York, as a Category 1 hurricane, causing $100 million in damage and a total of 12 deaths between the Carolinas and New England, as well as an additional $1 million in damage in the Canadian province of New Brunswick.
 Tropical Storm Dottie and a subtropical storm in mid-September produced minor damage in the Southeastern United States; the former also caused four deaths in the Bahamas after a fishing boat capsized.
 Although Hurricane Emmy left little damage in the Azores, poor weather conditions resulted in a plane crash at Lajes Field, killing 68 people.
-Collectively, the tropical cyclones of this result resulted in 84 deaths and about $101.63 million in damage.
+Collectively, the tropical cyclones of this season resulted in 84 deaths and about $101.63 million in damage.